aaronwork1205/Open-Tour-Guide-Trip-Planner-App/Readme.md

 5. [License](#license)

 ## Features <a name="features"></a>
-- **User-Friendly Interface**: The app offers an intuitive and user-friendly interface, making trip planning a breeze.

 - **Create and Edit Trips**: You can easily create new trips and edit existing ones, adding destinations, activities, and more.